 For each page that a site typically needs, Squarespace has provided pre-made templates.

 For example for pages like the About, Features, Store, Contact and more — you already have ready-to-use page layouts that you can just load to your site.

-1. How to add a page using pre-made template
+1. How to add a page to a pre-made template

-Let’s see how you can add a page using a pre-made template.
+Let’s see how you can add a page to a pre-made template.